bostonlink/nwmaltego/README.md

 Edit the netwitness.conf file with your Netwitness environment settings

-Import the nwmaltego-config.mtgx file into Maltego and you should be good to go
+Import the nwmaltego-config.mtz file into Maltego and you should be good to go

 [Windows]